threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

       https://hub.docker.com/u/<account_name>
       ```

-# Convert the Docker Image to an FList
+# Convert the Docker Image to an Flist

-We will now convert the Docker image into a Zero-OS FList.
+We will now convert the Docker image into a Zero-OS flist.

 * Go to the [ThreeFold Hub](https://hub.grid.tf/).
 * Sign in with the ThreeFold Connect app.